TheOdinProject/curriculum/git/intermediate_git/a_deeper_look_at_git.md

 #### Changing the last commit

 So if we look at the last commit we made *Uh-Oh!*, if you type in `git status` and `git log` you can see we forgot to add a file!
-Let's add our missing file and run `$ git commit --amend`
+Let's add our missing file and run `git commit --amend`

 ~~~bash
   $ git add test4.md